Contrastively Smoothed Class Alignment for Unsupervised Domain Adaptation: Experiments

 \Paragraph{Effect of Contrastive Alignment} We compare \model~with MCD as well as its few variations, to validate the effectiveness of the proposed contrastive alignment.
 Table \ref{tab:ablation_result} provides the test accuracy for every model across the selected benchmark datasets.
 For MNIST$\rightarrow$SVHN, MCD+Contrastive outperforms MCD by 7.2$\%$.
 For STL$\rightarrow$CIFAR and Amazon Reviews, the margin of improvement is 4.2$\%$ and 1.21$\%$, respectively (less significant than MNIST$\rightarrow$SVHN, possibly due to the smaller domain difference).
 Note that the results of MCD+Contras are still worse than \model, demonstrating the effectiveness of the global domain alignment and the framework design of our model.

 \Paragraph{Effect of MMD} We further investigate how the MMD loss can impact the performance of our proposed \model.
-Specifically, MCD+MMD achieves a test accuracy of 72.1$\%$ for MNIST$\rightarrow$SVHN, only lifting the original result of MCD by 3.4$\%$.
+Specifically, for MNIST$\rightarrow$SVHN, MCD+MMD achieves a test accuracy of 72.1$\%$, only lifting the original result of MCD by 3.4$\%$.
 For STL$\rightarrow$CIFAR and Amazon Reviews, the margin-of-improvement is 1.0$\%$ and 0.38$\%$, respectively.
 While this validates the effectiveness of having global alignment in the MCD framework, the improvement is small.
 Without a smoothed class-conditional alignment, MCD still encounters misclassified target features during training, leading to a sub-optimal solution.
-Notice that when comparing \model~with MCD+Contras, the improvement is significant for MNIST$\rightarrow$SVHN, with validation accuracy and training stability enhanced.
+Notice that when comparing \model~with MCD+Contras, the improvement for MNIST$\rightarrow$SVHN is significant (as shown in Figure~\ref{fig:ablation_svhn}), with validation accuracy and training stability enhanced.
 This demonstrates the importance of global alignment when there exists a large domain difference.